anttisalonen/progbook/rst/ajax.rst

 Seems simple, doesn't it?

 Apart from entering the name, we've already covered steps 1-3 and to some extent step 5.
 In this section we'll cover steps 4 and 6.
-They're basically what AJAX is about.
+They're basically what AJAX is about: being able to communicate and exchange data between our JavaScript code and our server code.

 A note on security: As we've seen, we're not really in control of the JavaScript code - a user can replace the JavaScript code with whatever code they prefer.
 In this sense, were we to use this architecture in a real program, a user could easily replace the data sent to the server and fake their way to the top of the high score list.
 For educational purposes we assume we can trust the user in this case, but were one serious about such a game and offering it for the public, the game logic would have to be done on the server side, such that the correct number would be generated on the server and each guess would need to be sent to the server.